 Some of you are probably ready to point out that drinking a potion normally takes an entire regular action, but is spending your turn on something trivial like healing less than 10 hit points or preparing the ability to breathe fire worth it for any character above 3rd level?
 Is placing an entire class of item in the auto-sell pile a way to improve how you feel about finding treasure?

 Of course not!
 Having already improved the concept of the bonus action for our gameplay, we gladly expanded it a little when the idea was presented to keep potions relevant and avoid feel-bad experiences.

 Those are the biggest house rules we’ve adopted, but if you have some you’d like to share with us, come let us know in our Patreon Discord!
 We’ve got an awesome community who talks not only about D&D, but also all other areas of gaming, fitness, movies, and more!

-Braden is a member of Assorted Meeples and has been an avid gamer all his life.
-He has played his favorite game, Magic: The Gathering, for over 15 years, and can always be convinced to take time for a game (or three!) of Commander.
+Braden is a founder of Assorted Meeples and has been a gamer & writer with a vivid imagination all his life.
+Don’t believe us?
+Check out his excitement when meeting Goosebumps author R.L.
+Stine as a kid!
+An avid Magic: The Gathering spellslinger for over 15 years, you can always convince him to shuffle up for a game (or three!) of Commander.